-Based on these rules, the Bank's LCR as at 31 December 2018 is 211% (2017: 158%) which is significantly in excess of the minimum requirements of 100%, which was effective from 1st January 2018.
+Based on these rules, the Bank's LCR as at 31 December 2019 is 197% (2018: 211%) which is significantly in excess of the minimum requirements of 100%.

-Further details underlying the calculation of the LCR together with quarterly information can be found at Appendix 412.
+Further details underlying the calculation of the LCR together with quarterly information can be found at Appendix 4.

-12 The detailed disclosure requirements are set out in EBA/GL/2017/01
+&lt;sup>11 The detailed disclosure requirements are set out in EBA/GL/2017/01

-The only material foreign currency inflows and outflows involved are US\$ and \in , both of which are readily convertible into and out of \pounds .
+The only material foreign currency inflows and outflows involved are US\$ and €, both of which are readily convertible into and out of £.